The Chats – ‘High Risk Behaviour’ album review | NME

 - Release date: March 27

-- Record label: Bargain Bin Records/Cooking Vinyl Australia
+- Record label: Bargain Bin Records / Cooking Vinyl Australia